Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Acceleration Structures for Traversal and Sampling

-Another data structure that is directly available to us (although we usually do not maintain a traversal data structure for that) are the (Exa-)bricks themselves.
-The \exabrick{} builder will only save out the leaf nodes of the kd-tree that is used to cluster same-level cells into bricks.
-This gives us two options to traverse the bricks; either with ray tracing hardware, by building an OptiX BVH, or by saving out the kd-tree during construction, and then traversing the tree in software.
-With software traversal, and particularly using a spatial subdivision such as a kd-tree, we can implement the optimization detailed in \cref{sec:abr-traversal} where the whole volume is traversed in a single sweep.
+Another data structure that is directly available to us (although we usually do not maintain a \emph{traversal} data structure for that) are the (Exa-)bricks themselves.
+While the default mode traverses ABRs, and bricks are only indirectly accessed during ABR traversal, it is also possible to traverse the bricks directly using an OptiX BVH.

-When constructing min/max ranges, we have to be careful that the value ranges also account for overlapping cells from neighboring bricks, as the spatial partitions traversed by the rays, and hence the majorants, represent the overlap regions, and not just the brick bounds.
-Therefore, on construction, we first compute the reconstruction filter domains of each AMR cell (in our case, the cell bounds, plus half a cell's width padding at the boundary), and project \emph{these domains} onto the bricks when computing value ranges.
-At runtime, we again maintain that precomputed list of ranges and classify it when the transfer function changes to obtain majorants.
+We show min/max data range computation for bricks in \cref{fig:extbrick_min_max}.
+Every cell that overlaps a brick's domain contributes its data value to the \mbox{min/max} range of that brick.
+We observe that the subdivision with bricks is much coarser than the ABR subdivision (cf. \cref{fig:abr_min_max}), so that a single overlapping cell can easily ``infect'' the whole brick with its value.
+A brick that would otherwise have been empty can now become ``active'' only due to that single cell---where the ABR subdivision would effectively have split only the region of overlap off and assigned it its own \mbox{min/max} range.

-While the spatial partitions are coarser with this approach compared to traversing ABRs, consequently, the majorants are more conservative than ABR majorants; again, since the brick data structure is optimized for cell location and (ideally) spans large regions of space, a single high-frequency cell can easily ``infect'' a whole brick that is otherwise completely empty.
+Bricks can be traversed in two different ways---either via their bounds (solid lines at the bottom of \cref{fig:extbrick_min_max}a--c) or via their domains (dashed lines at the bottom of \cref{fig:extbrick_min_max}a--c).
+The primary trade-off is that bounds traversal results in less overlap and potentially less costly BVH traversal.
+Domains are, however, later also used for sampling (cf.\ \cref{sec:brick-sampling}), while the bounds cannot be used for sampling directly; i.e., by traversing domains, we can safe a costly cell location operation that involves a restart and another BVH traversal.
+Besides, we can safe memory by storing a single data structure for traversal \emph{and} sampling.

-\subsection{Traversal Using a Uniform Grid}
+\subsubsection{Traversal Using a Uniform Grid}